 Bailong XIAO, PI

-Principal Investigator, Tenured Associate Professor
+Tenured Full Professor

 Professor Xiao obtained his B.S. from the Sun Yat-sen University in 2001, and then pursued his PhD study with Dr. Wayne Chen from the University of Calgary in Canada from 2001 to 2006, focusing on studying the structure-function relationships and physiological roles of the cardiac Ryanodine Receptor.
 Then he did his postdoctoral training with Dr. Ardem Patapoutian at the Scripps Research Institute in the United States from 2007 to 2012, focusing on studying the molecular and cellular mechanisms that underly the sensation of touch and pain.
-In 2013, he was appointed as a Tenure-track assistant professor in Tsinghua University, and then promoted as a tenured associate professor in 2018.
+In 2013, he was appointed as a Tenure-track assistant professor in Tsinghua University, and then promoted as a tenured associate and professor in 2018 and 2021 respectively.